 But because it's AI, it'll distort your ears and maybe add a finger now and then.

-i i've done that a few times so you've heard if you've seen some of the replays only a few but um seems like it'd be fun if you could do it in real time so that the user can just say, yeah, it could be the studio sound.
+But it seems like it'd be fun if you could do it in real time so that the user can just say, yeah, it could be the studio sound.

 Well, Alex Jones is teasing us that there's a whole bunch of news that will be coming from the Department of Justice.

-And he personally knows of a whole bunch of grand juries that are open.
+It's big, big, big, and he personally knows of a whole bunch of grand juries that are open.

 Now, Alex Jones has good sources.

-So when he says it's, you know, big, big, big, as in, I guess bigger than we would expect it to be would be the way I would interpret that.
+So when he says it's, you know, big, big, big, as in, I guess, bigger than we would expect it to be, would be the way I would interpret that.

 And we also know that the grand juries can pretty much indict anybody for anything.